 How to prepare for using the AI Manager

-Before working in the AI Manager, it is important you have an overview of what you want to focus on.
-That's why conducting data analysis can be a valuable step, as you will quickly get a sense of what topics and questions your end users frequently bring up.
+Before working in the AI Manager, it's important to have an overview of what you want to focus on.
+That's why conducting data analysis can be a valuable step, as you'll quickly get a sense of what topics and questions your users often bring up.

 In this section, we'll explore:

 The best way to get started is to perform an analysis of your pre-existing data.
 Traditional chat services such as Facebook Messenger, Zendesk, Service Now, LiveGuide, Dixa, and SnapEngage store logs of conversations.
 If you already have a bot that is live, then you can also use data from Message Reports.

 By analyzing these logs, you will be able to see user tendencies.
 This information will allow you to determine a structure for your AI implementation.
 The logs are especially valuable if they are categorized by user intent.
 Logs from some chat services, such as Zendesk, often include such categorization.

 Reviewing this “labeled data” can help you to decide what to focus on and improve the AI's initial performance.
 This includes: